DavidAlphaFox/babelia/README.md

       - [ ] add linked pages to todo,
       - [ ] index the index page,
   - [ ] keep track of what is done and what is todo,
-  - [ ] add to the todo only if is html and utf8, so before indexing the source document.
+  - [ ] add to the todo only if is html and utf8,
 - [ ] web: input query
 - [ ] web: display results